Problem Child 3: Junior in Love

-Problem Child 3: Junior in Love (known onscreen as simply Problem Child 3) is a 1995 American television film directed by Greg Beeman and written by Michael Hitchcock.
+Problem Child 3: Junior in Love (known onscreen as simply Problem Child 3) is a 1995 American black comedy television film directed by Greg Beeman and written by Michael Hitchcock.
 It is the third and final installment of the Problem Child trilogy created by Scott Alexander and Larry Karaszewski.
 The film premiered on NBC on May 13, 1995.
 It is the only film in the series not to receive a theatrical release.